cloudmesh-book/book-latex-2018/cloud-technologies/all.md

+Netty

+> ``is an asynchronous event-driven network application framework for
+> rapid development of maintainable high performance protocol servers
+> and clients'' [@www-netty].

+Netty

+> ``is more than a collection of interfaces and classes; it also
+> defines an architectural model and a rich set of design patterns'' [@netty-book].

+It is
-Netty ``is an asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers \& clients'' [@www-netty].
-Netty ``is more than a collection of interfaces and classes; it also defines an architectural model and a rich set of design patterns'' [@netty-book].
-It is protocol agnostic, supports both connection oriented protocols using TCP and connection less protocols built using UDP.
+protocol agnostic, supports both connection oriented protocols using TCP and connection less protocols built using UDP.
 Netty offers performance superior to standard Java NIO API thanks to optimized